Morphyum/Cybermorphy/README.md

 - Sets the advertisement message.
 !advertise timer [MINUTES]
 - Sets the timer of the advertisement message.
+!advertise stop
+- stops the timer of the advertisement message.
 !bonk [reset/+/-]
 - Shows and alters the number of bonks in this run.
 !capes [reset/+/-]